CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 ```

 Now the installation is ready.
 In the future you and your group members need to only
-run the setup commands decribed below, to enable object storage tools and to open connection to Allas and Lumo-O
+run the setup commands described below, to enable object storage tools and to open connection to Allas and Lumo-O

 ## Using Lumi-O and Allas

 Once the object storage tools have been installed to the project directory as described above, then
-opening connection to Allas or Lumi-O requires first setting up the enviroment with command:
+opening connection to Allas or Lumi-O requires first setting up the environment with command:

 ```text
 source /project/project_your-project-number/allas/allas_setup.sh